mujde-aze/NT-Postman/README.md

 [![Build Status](https://travis-ci.com/DiscipleTools/nt-postman.svg?branch=master)](https://travis-ci.com/DiscipleTools/nt-postman)

-# Disciple Tools - NT Dispatch Staus
+# Disciple Tools - NT Postman

 This plugin creates a set of status flags that can be applied to each contact to indicate whether an NT is required, has been sent or has been received.
+Once the appropriate status flag is set, a privileged user (the Postman) will be able to see a filtered view of these contacts and select entries for printing.

 ## Purpose